thkitapci/Inference_of_TF_regulatory_networks/README.md

   input file2:correlated accessible regions file ( the accessible regions of Drosophila_melanogaster developmental stage which we are interested in).

-   output file: position_accessible_regions_genes_TF.txt file has positions of accessible regions of genes which have correlation with each TF
+   output file: position_accessible_regions_genes_TF.txt file ( positions of accessible regions of genes which have correlation with each TF).

 #pull out the fasta sequence for  accessible regions of genes which have correlation with each TF of interest  from reference genome
                             `fastasequence.pl`